what is PETG?

 In 1941, British scientistsJohn Whinfield and James Dickson found they could combine these two substancesto create polyethylene terephthalate (PET or PETE).
 They heated glycols with terephthalic acid in a process of esterification to create long-chain molecules of PETE that could be turned into fibers with high melting points and that did not dissolve easily.
 PETE was commercialized in fiber form under brand names like Dacron and in film form as Mylar.

-How it's made today
+How is PETG made today

 PETE’s properties have made it among the most commonlyused plastics today, but it does have some disadvantages.
 At high temperatures, crystallization turnsa PETE-based object opaque and weaken its structure.